rskschrom/fortran_mpi/README.md

-# Test to practice using openmpi parallelization with Fortran code.
+# Test to practice using openmpi parallelization with Fortran code

+- Make with openmpi version with: `make`
-Make with `make -f Makefile2.mk`
+- Make to run in serial with: `make -f Makefile.nompi`